The Enigma of Peter Thiel

 Uranium mining is, by nature, risky.
 A report published after the end of apartheid by the Namibia Support Committee, a pro-independence group, described conditions at the mine in grim terms, including an account of a contract laborer on the construction project—the project Klaus’s company was helping to oversee—who said workers had not been told they were building a uranium mine and were thus unaware of the risks of radiation.
 The only clue had been that white employees would hand out wages from behind glass, seemingly trying to avoid contamination themselves.
 The report mentioned workers “dying like flies,” in 1976, while the mine was under construction.

 I once called Thiel’s ideology baasskapp, an Afrikaans word meaning “boss-hood,” without fully realizing his intimate connection with apartheid.
 I think this experience still forms the core of his entire worldview, that of a petit-bourgeois or professional-managerial adjunct to this particularly raw and brutal form of colonialism and capitalist exploitation: there are highly-competent, technical managers with a crystalline vision, the engineers, and then there is a biologically-inferior, racial underclass of labor that has to be kept in line.
 There is a nationalist and national security dimension here, too: this uranium mine was part of South Africa’s clandestine attempt to develop a nuclear weapons program, to ensure its sovereignty in a sea of increasingly unfriendly nations.
-Thiel might be himself now a high industrialist but he still retains much of the worldview of an “organic intellectual” to borrow Gramsci’s term, an intermediary manager, in the apartheid system.
+Thiel is might be himself a high industrialist but he still retains much of the worldview of an “organic intellectual,” an intermediary manager, in the apartheid system.